pixelfed/docs/master/deployment.md

 WantedBy=multi-user.target
 ```

-You might want to change the required services (for example replace `postgresql` with `mariadb` when using that db) and the path to the pixelfed installation.
+You might want to change the required services (for example replace `mariadb` with `postgresql` when using that db, and replace `nginx` with `apache2` if you use apache).

+The path in the line starting with `ExecStart` should be the path to the pixelfed installation.

 Afterwards reload services by runnning `systemctl daemon-reload` and enable (and start) the service with `systemctl enable --now pixelfed-queue`.